kylemclaren/eck-terraform/README.md

 `terraform apply -parallelism=1`

 It will apply your changes in sequence.

-We are using the Elastic Stack Helm Charts to deploy our Elasticsearch and Kibana resources.
-[ECK Stack Helm Charts](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-stack-helm-chart.html) are currently being released as an Enterprise licensed feature.
-When you run `terraform apply`, you will have the option to either [start a new Enterprise subscription trial](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-licensing.html#k8s-start-trial), or add your existing Enterprise license.

 Once everything was applied, you will get an output similar to this,